 NOTE: I enjoy reading how other people approach their female characters.
-Please note that the following is my own speculation.
-If you disagree, that is perfectly fine.
 I’d love to hear your opinions on the matter.

 Recently, I saw an interview with a former female gang member from Chicago who went back to the streets as a “violence interrupter.”
 She intercepts gang fights — or the beginnings of gang fights — or when she believes things are about to turn ugly.
 Firstly, I asked myself, “Would the media have even covered this story if it were a male intercepting gang violence?”
 And then, secondly, I asked myself, “Why is she considered strong?”
 I think my assessment of her strength and that of the male interviewer probably diverged at the fact that she was a woman.
 While he saw her present courage as the core of her strength, I looked at her past and what drove her to that courage instead.